Construction Accident Claims

 Why are these types of construction accidents so common?

 Lifting and handling accidents in construction are by far the most common cause of accidents on construction sites.
-In fact, manual handling accidents made up around 19% of all self-reported accidents at work in 2019-20.
+In fact, manual handling accidents made up to many of all our self-reported accidents at work in 2019-20.
+Figures based on HSE Report: Construction statistics in Great Britain, 2020.

 They often happen due to inadequate or incorrect training which can lead to poor object handling; something that can be dangerous in construction.
 It’s your employer’s responsibility to keep you safe at work to avoid construction accidents by following the UK Manual Handling Regulations.
 They must also ensure that everyone has the proper training required to avoid construction site accidents.

 After manual handling accidents, the next most common form of building site accidents are falls from heights.
 Not only are falls from heights responsible for serious injuries, but they’re also the leading cause of fatalities in the construction industry.
-Falls from height account for approximately 47% of all construction accidents in 2019-20.
+Falls from height account for approximately 47% of all construction accident claims.
+Figures based on HSE Report: Construction statistics in Great Britain, 2020.

 The necessity of working at heights for building construction means that the risk of falling accidents is increased.
 Even with scaffolding, both employers and workers need to be fully aware of even a single hazard on a building site that could cause a fall.